OpenWave-GW/OpenWave-2KE/README.md

 Please unzip the [OpenWave-2KE V1.00.zip](/OpenWave-2KE V1.00.zip) and find the OpenWave-2KE.exe in the folder.
 OpenWave-2KE.exe can be executed directly without installation.

+The OpenWave-2KE source code can also be executed on Ubuntu 32 bits Linux OS.
+The USB driver is not required in this environment.

 Development Tools